-If you’re a gymnast, however, the horse that might pop into your mind has four legs, but it certainly doesn’t run anywhere.
+If you’re a gymnast, however, you might think of a different horse.
+It has four legs, but it certainly doesn’t run anywhere.
 In fact, it doesn’t even move at all!
 What are we talking about?
 The pommel horse, of course!

-Today, pommel horses usually feature a metal frame with a foam rubber body covered in leather.
-They are usually a little less than four feet tall and a little more than five feet long with a width of just over one foot.
-They also feature two plastic handles, called pommels, which gymnasts use during their routines.
+Today, pommel horses usually have a metal frame with a foam rubber body covered in leather.
+They are a little less than four feet tall.
+Most have a length of five feet and a width of just over one foot.
+They also feature two plastic handles.
+These are called pommels, and gymnasts use them during their routines.
 The pommels stand a little less than five inches high and are usually spaced 18 inches apart.

-To perform a pommel horse routine, a gymnast grabs the handles on the pommel horse and swings his body up onto the horse.
-While keeping both legs parallel to the apparatus, he begins to swing his body around the apparatus while moving his hands from one handle to the other and sometimes gripping the apparatus itself.
+How do gymnasts perform pommel horse routines?
+First, they grab the handles on the pommel horse and swing their body up onto the horse.
+They hold both legs parallel to the horse and then swing around it.
+They do so while moving their hands from one handle to the other.
+They also sometimes grip the pommel horse itself.

-During the course of a routine, the gymnast must use the entire length of the pommel horse while constantly moving his legs in circles.
-Gymnasts are not allowed to stop once they have mounted the pommel horse.
-They must maintain constant motion as they perform different types of circles, scissors, and even handstands.
+During the course of a routine, the gymnast must use the entire length of the pommel horse.
+They must also constantly move their legs in circles.
+Gymnasts cannot stop once they have mounted the pommel horse.
+They must keep up constant motion as they perform different types of circles, scissors, and even handstands.

-Throughout a pommel horse routine, all of a gymnast’s weight is supported by his upper body during the routine, so he must have exceptional strength in his shoulders, arms, hands, and wrists.
-Since it doesn’t focus on leg strength, the pommel horse is a gymnastics event that can be performed by paraplegics or other disabled persons who have suffered traumatic leg injuries.
+Throughout a pommel horse routine, all of a gymnast’s weight is supported by their upper body.
+That means they must have exceptional strength in their shoulders, arms, hands, and wrists.
+Since it doesn’t focus on leg strength, the pommel horse is a gymnastics event that can be performed by people who have experienced traumatic leg injuries.

-The pommel horse is the event that often determines the winner of gymnastics competitions, because it requires skills that are unique compared to the other events.
-Just because you excel at other gymnastics routines is no guarantee that you’ll excel at pommel horse.
-It requires a special mix of strength, balance, and stamina to be successful.
+The pommel horse is the event that often determines the winner of gymnastics competitions.
+It requires skills that are unique compared to the other events.
+Doing well in other gymnastics routines is no guarantee that you’ll excel at pommel horse.
+It takes a special mix of strength, balance, and stamina to be successful.